To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 A few small studies show some promising results for dogs.
 For example, A study of 21 epileptic dogs on a keto diet rich in medium-chain triacylglycerols (TAG) for three months found that three dogs became seizure-free, seven experienced a 50% or more drop in the frequency of seizures, and another five had reduced seizure frequency.

 Other evidence comes from the nonprofit KetoPet Sanctuary, a rescue shelter for dogs with terminal cancer.
-Upon arrival, dogs were placed on a keto diet and had their blood monitored to ensure that they achieved ketosis.
+Upon arrival, dogs were placed on a keto diet, and their blood was monitored to ensure they achieved ketosis.
 At the same time, all dogs received optimal cancer treatment (chemotherapy, surgery, etc.), and tumors were measured with PET scans.
 While not a cure, results showed promise, with 55% of dogs living beyond their original prognosis.

 Pros & Cons Of A Keto Diet For Dogs

-Potassium chloride is the preferred form of potassium for people on a ketogenic diet.
+A keto diet can also decrease potassium levels, known as hypokalemia.
+Potassium chloride (KCI) is the preferred form of potassium for people on a ketogenic diet and can be used as a salt supplement for dogs on a keto diet.
 It’s also used in the best electrolyte products.
-Potassium chloride is also used in pet food, but the small quantities are unlikely to have any noticeable adverse effects.
+Potassium chloride is also used in pet food, but small quantities are unlikely to have any noticeable adverse effects.
 In fact, for some dogs and cats, the added potassium could have beneficial properties.

-The extrusion process can be used to produce keto-friendly food for dogs that aligns with their dietary needs.
-This includes:
+The extrusion process can produce keto-friendly food for dogs that align with their dietary needs.
+This process includes:

-- Cooking: The mixture is then cooked under high temperature and pressure during extrusion.
-This process not only sterilizes the food but also transforms it into a kibble-like form that dogs can easily eat.
+- Cooking.
+The mixture is then cooked under high temperature and pressure during extrusion.
+This process sterilizes the food and transforms it into a kibble-like form that dogs can eat easily.

-There aren’t many choices out there for dog food brands that make keto-specific dog food.
-Here are our top picks from those that do.
+There are very few choices for dog food brands that make keto-specific dog food.
+Here are my top three picks from those that do.

 View on Amazon | View on Chewy

-More popular is their grain-free and starch-free Keto Kibble recipe which is 60% protein, 16% fat, and 5% carbohydrates.
+Their grain-free and starch-free Keto Kibble recipe is the most popular, consisting of 60% protein, 16% fat, and 5% carbohydrates.
 If you’d prefer lower protein and are concerned about giving your dog grain-free food, their Keto Foundation kibble recipe contains 40% protein, 18% fat, and 5% carbs.
 This formula includes brown rice as the second ingredient.
-Both blends get overall excellent customer reviews from both dog and cat owners.
+They have a Keto Fat Boost option that offers 57% protein, 24% fat, and 5% carbs, which is also popular.
+All blends get excellent customer reviews from dog and cat owners.
+Ketogenic also makes keto freeze-dried rabbit treats.

 Pros | Cons |